-Enrollment is open to all students with music reading ability.
+Enrollment is open to all students.
 Music will be chosen according to the instrumentation.
 Group size depends on instrumentation (i.e., violin, viola, piano).
 Concerts will be scheduled when appropriate.
 Prerequisite: TSI Reading 342 or equivalent developmental course with a grade of "C" or better.